elastic/search-ui/docs/reference/api-connectors-elasticsearch.md

 ```

 With a combination of this configuration + the [Searchbox](/reference/api-react-components-search-box.md) component with autocomplete configuration, your users will be able to see suggestions as they type within the search box.

+## Fuzziness [api-connectors-elasticsearch-fuzziness]

+The Elasticsearch Connector supports typo tolerance through Elasticsearch's `fuzziness` setting.
+This is enabled by setting `fuzziness: true` in the `searchQuery` configuration (or in `autocomplete` query configurations that follow the same structure).

+When enabled, `fuzziness: true` is internally translated to `fuzziness: "AUTO"` in Elasticsearch `multi_match` queries.
+The `AUTO` mode automatically adjusts the allowed edit distance based on the length of the search term, enabling effective fuzzy matching for both short and long inputs.

+For more details, refer to the [Elasticsearch Fuzzy Query documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-fuzzy-query.html).